Daniel Defoe: Anglo-Scottish Union of 1707

 In despair during his imprisonment for the seditious libel case, Defoe wrote to William Paterson, the London Scot and founder of the Bank of England and part instigator of the Darien scheme, who was in the confidence of Robert Harley, 1st Earl of Oxford and Earl Mortimer, leading minister and spymaster in the English government.
 Harley accepted Defoe's services and released him in 1703.
-He immediately published The Review, which appeared weekly, then three times a week, written mostly by himself.
+Defoe immediately published The Review, which appeared weekly, then three times a week, written mostly by himself.
 This was the main mouthpiece of the English Government promoting the Act of Union 1707.

 Defoe began his campaign in The Review and other pamphlets aimed at English opinion, claiming that it would end the threat from the north, gaining for the Treasury an "inexhaustible treasury of men", a valuable new market increasing the power of England.
-By September 1706, Harley ordered Defoe to Edinburgh as a secret agent, and to secure acquiescence by using "underhand methods to predispose Scots' opinion in favour of" the Treaty of Union.
+By September 1706, Harley ordered Defoe to travel to Edinburgh as a secret agent, and to secure acquiescence by using "underhand methods to predispose Scots' opinion in favour of" the Treaty of Union.
 He was conscious of the risk to himself.
-Thanks to books such as The Letters of Daniel Defoe (edited by G. H. Healey, Oxford 1955), far more is known about his activities than is usual with such agents.
+Thanks to books such as The Letters of Daniel Defoe, far more is known about his activities than is usual with such agents.

-His first reports included vivid descriptions of violent demonstrations against the Union.
+Defoe's first reports included vivid descriptions of violent demonstrations against the Union.
 "A Scots rabble is the worst of its kind", he reported.
-Defoe reportedly "became fearful of being lynched after a threatening crowd surged up the High Street shouting 'No Union!
-No English dogs!'"
+Defoe "became fearful of being lynched after a threatening crowd surged up the High Street shouting 'No Union!
+No English dogs!
 Years later John Clerk of Penicuik, a leading Unionist, wrote in his memoirs that it was not known at the time that Defoe had been sent by Godolphin:

 to give a faithful account to him from time to time how everything past here.
 He was therefor a spy among us, but not known to be such, otherways the Mob of Edin. had pull him to pieces.